mui/toolpad/docs/data/toolpad/concepts/data-binding.md

 You can change the format of a value like:

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/data-binding/data-transform.png", "alt": "Data transformation", "caption": "Data transformation", "zoom": false, "width": 300 }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/concepts/data-binding/data-transform.png", "alt": "Data transformation", "caption": "Data transformation", "zoom": true}}

 ### Template strings

-You can write template strings inside backticks (`) to write embedded expressions and multiline text.
-These are highly useful and can be used to read values from other components.
+You can write strings inside backticks (`) to write embedded expressions and multiline text.
+These can be used to read values from other components.

 <video controls width="100%" height="auto" style="contain" alt="button-onclick-js-expression">
   <source src="/static/toolpad/docs/components/button/button-usage.mp4" type="video/mp4">